 The programme in brief

-Many of the lecturers in the programme are researchers at the in one of the ten research programmes of the FEB.
+Many of the lecturers in the programme are researchers at one of the ten research programmes of UvA Economics and Business.
 Benefit from a programme that covers both the knowledge and skills required for practitioners and for a career in research – designed in cooperation with leading specialists in Big Data.
 The ASE’s affiliation with a number of internal and external economics-related research institutes enriches the research and career opportunities for students in the Master’s programme.

 The Big Data Business Analytics track of the master Econometrics is a one-year programme of 60 ECTS credits (1 ECTS credit = 0.5 US credits).
 The academic year runs from September to the middle of July and is divided into two semesters, each with three periods.
 Refer to the academic calendar for exact dates.